skybet/skybet.github.io/_posts/2018-11-16-ruby-chef-hashicorp-vault.md

 vault_client.logical.write('secret/path/to/your/secret', secret_to_write) # this is how you write to hashicorp vault
 ```

-When presented with such a simple and empowering solution, one may think that the whole `lazy` hack the Delivery Engineering team has set up was a waste of time,
+While this seems like such a simple and empowering solution, I don't think it should be abused, or used without caution.
+Glancing over the above snippet, I cannot
-or that it is not fit for purpose.
-But I think this is far from true.
-Glancing over the above snippet, I cannot help but notice how close that is to a data leak:
+help but notice how close that is to a data leak:

 ```ruby
 include_recipe 'sbg_vault::chef_auth'